 A completed DACA renewal application needs to include these forms:

 If you use our free DACA renewal app to prepare your paperwork, we will help you make sure that your Forms I-821D, I-765, and I-765WS are good to go.
-You can get started with our app by clicking the button below this section.

 If you complete the forms without our help, make sure that you read the instructions carefully.
 You should check your responses against your previous renewal filing to make sure that the information is consistent.
 It is a good idea to fill out the forms on a computer, phone, or tablet so that your answers are easy to read.
 If you fill the forms out by hand, make sure that you write legibly with a black pen.